chomman/cocoon/content/service.md

 ## Payment terms

-In order to confirm your reservation, we charge a **30% deposit on your stay**.
+In order to confirm your reservation, we charge **one night deposit** on your stay.

 A full payment is required for all bookings within 5 days.